 Adjust your oven rack to the middle rack, preheat your oven to 425ºF, and line a baking sheet with parchment paper.
 Lightly flour the parchment paper, then set it aside.

 In a medium-size mixing bowl, whisk together the all-purpose flour, granulated sugar, salt, and baking powder.
-Then cut in the cold and cubed (or grated) unsalted butter with a pastry blender.
+Then cut in the cold, cubed (or grated) unsalted butter with a pastry blender.
 Set aside.

 2 cups All-Purpose Flour, 1/4 cup Granulated Sugar, 1/4 tsp Salt, 2 tsp Baking Powder, 1/2 cup Unsalted Butter

 In a separate bowl, whisk together the whole milk, egg, and vanilla extract.
-Pour into the butter dry mixture and begin to stir together with a spatula.
-Add in the semi-sweet chocolate chips and mix until it forms the dough.
+Pour into the dry butter mixture and begin stirring with a spatula.
+When the dough begins to form, add the semi-sweet chocolate chips.
+Mix a few more times until the chocolate chips are well incorporated.
 The dough will be a little wet and sticky.
 This is okay.

 1/2 cup Whole Milk, 1 Large Egg, 2 tsp Vanilla Extract, 2/3 cup Semi-Sweet Chocolate Chips

-With a pastry cutter, cut into 8 equally-sized triangles (or 4 large) then separate and space out onto the parchment paper.
+With a pastry cutter, cut into 8 equally sized triangles (or 4 large ones), then separate and space them out onto the parchment paper.
 Brush the tops with a little milk, then sprinkle on a little (or a lot) of sparkling sugar.

 Sparkling Sugar